Data ethics: 5 golden principles for responsible AI

 Ethics shouldn’t be used as a PR or marketing tool

-Although the people in the workplace usually have the best intentions, there’s plenty of “greenwashing” happening: organizations and governments paint a pretty picture of how their AI policies are benefiting people and planet.
+Although the people in the workplace usually have the best intentions, there’s plenty of “greenwashing” happening: organizations and governments paint a pretty picture of how their AI policies are benefiting people and the planet.
 An IT company can claim to be saving lives, because a famous aid organization uses their software.
 This has more to do with marketing than a clear ethical philosophy.

 Ethics and technology